mediamosa/MediaMosa-SiteBuilder/README.md

 Disk space: 15 Megabytes

-  The sitebuilder stores small caches of images on it's own site, so as the number of assets increase, so will the required disk space.
+SiteBuilder stores small caches of images on it's own site, so as the number of assets increase, so will the required disk space.

-Web server: Apache 1.3, Apache 2.x, or Microsoft IIS
+Web server: Apache 1.3, Apache 2.x, nginx, or Microsoft IIS

 Database server: MySQL (or MariaDB) 5.0.15 or higher with PDO.